Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: Introduction

 This concept is widely used in the literature.

 \paragraph*{Optimal control: dynamic programming and verification theorems} .

-As in the study of finite-dimensional stochastic (and non-stochastic) optimal control problem, the dynamic programming approach connects the study of the the minimization problem with the analysis of the related Hamilton-Jacobi-Bellman (HJB) equation: given a solution of the HJB and a certain number of hypotheses, the optimal control can be found in feedback form (i.e. as a function of the state) through a so called \emph{verification theorem}.
+As in the study of finite-dimensional stochastic (and non-stochastic) optimal control problem, the dynamic programming approach connects the study of the minimization problem with the analysis of the related Hamilton-Jacobi-Bellman (HJB) equation: given a solution of HJB and a certain number of hypotheses, the optimal control can be found in feedback form (i.e. as a function of the state) through a so called \emph{verification theorem}.
+The idea is to identify a solution of the HJB equation with the value function of the control problem.
+When the state equation of the optimal control problem is an infinite dimensional stochastic evolution equation, the related HJB is of second order and infinite dimensional.
+The simplest procedure for establishing a verification theorem consists in considering the \emph{regular case} where the solution is assumed to have all the regularity needed to give meaning to all the terms appearing in the HJB in the classical sense: it needs to be $C^1$ in the time variable and $C^2$ in the state variable.
+Since in many interesting cases the value function does not have all the required regularity, several definitions of (more general) solutions have been introduced for the HJB equation.
+The various possibilities can be classified as follows.